 1 SECTION 1.
-Sections 17-25-7.2, 17-25-10, 17-25-10.1 and 17-25-11 of the General 2 Laws in Chapter 17-25 entitled "Rhode Island Campaign Contributions and Expenditures 3 Reporting" are hereby amended to read as follows: 17-25-7.2.
-Personal use of campaign funds prohibited. -- (a) The personal use by any 4 5 elected public office holder or by any candidate for public office, as defined in section 17-25-3, of 6 campaign funds contributed after April 29, 1992, is prohibited.
-For the purposes of this section, 7 "personal use" is defined as any use other than expenditures related to gaining or holding public 8 office and for which the candidate for public office or elected public official would be required to 9 treat the amount of the expenditure as gross income under section 61 of the Internal Revenue 10 Code of 1986, 26 U.S.C. section 61, or any subsequent corresponding Internal Revenue Code of the United States, as from time to time amended.
-11
+Sections 17-25-7.2, 17-25-10, 17-25-10.1 and 17-25-11 of the General

+Laws in Chapter 17-25 entitled "Rhode Island Campaign Contributions and Expenditures elected public office holder or by any candidate for public office, as defined in section 17-25-3, of campaign funds contributed after April 29, 1992, is prohibited.
+For the purposes of this section,

+Reporting" are hereby amended to read as follows:

+4 17-25-7.2.
+Personal use of campaign funds prohibited. -- (a) The personal use by any office and for which the candidate for public office or elected public official would be required to treat the amount of the expenditure as gross income under section 61 of the Internal Revenue the United States, as from time to time amended.

+"personal use" is defined as any use other than expenditures related to gaining or holding public

+10 Code of 1986, 26 U.S.C. section 61, or any subsequent corresponding Internal Revenue Code of rent or utility payments for any part of any personal residence of a candidate or officeholder or a member of the candidate's or officeholder's family;